NiklasRosenstein/pydoc-markdown/docs/content/guides/using-novella.md

 # Using Novella

-[Novella] it the new backend for Pydoc-Markdown and most development will be focused on improving the integration.
+[Novella] is the new backend for Pydoc-Markdown and most development will be focused on improving the integration.
 The Pydoc-Markdown CLI and YAML-style configuration that has been available for a while will stay for a while (written on Feb 24, 2022).